The Addams Family (musical): Broadway

 The show began previews on Broadway at the Lunt-Fontanne Theatre on March 8, 2010, with an official opening night of April 8.
 The production was originally estimated to cost $10 million, but more recent reports give the budget as $15 million.

 All of the cast from the Chicago tryout transferred to Broadway.
 The creative team included direction by McDermott and Crouch, choreography by Trujillo, lighting by Natasha Katz, puppets by Basil Twist, special effects by Gregory Meeh, and orchestrations by Larry Hochman.

 The show won both the Drama Desk Award and Outer Critics Circle Award for Outstanding Set Design but received no other major awards.
 However, it did win the Broadway.com Audience Awards for Favorite New Broadway Musical, Favorite Performance by a Featured Actor in a Broadway Musical (Kevin Chamberlin), Favorite Breakthrough Performance (Krysta Rodriguez), and Favorite Onstage Pair (Nathan Lane and Bebe Neuwirth).

 A May 2011 article in Playbill reported that the show had by then grossed over $62 million.
 The show celebrated its 500th performance on June 16, 2011.
 Playbill reported in May 2011 that "plans for other international productions are currently underway."

-Cassandra Peterson was in talks to take over the role of Morticia until the producers decided to close the show at the end of the year.
+Cassandra Peterson was in talks to take over the role of Morticia until the producers decided to close the show at the end of 2011.

 The Broadway production closed on December 31, 2011, after 35 previews and 722 performances.